-1967 AMC Rambler - Rogue Sleeper
+There were several indications that the 1967 AMC Rambler Rogue

 Whether AMC had a pony car competition in mind or not, it certainly didn't materialize.
 Just 51 of these hardtop models were built, and they were around for just that single model year.